Satyampatil513/UCI-Heart-Disease-Prediction/README.md

-# Software-Hackathon
-Code and relevant report submission for the software hackathon in AI/ML at IIT Ropar's ZEITGEIST

 # UCI Heart Disease Prediction

+### Software-Hackathon
+Code and relevant report submission for the software hackathon in AI/ML at IIT Ropar's ZEITGEIST.

 ### Overview
 Cardiovascular disease (CVD) is the leading cause of death worldwide.
 Early detection and accurate prediction of CVD can help prevent serious complications such as heart attacks and strokes.